 swelling of hands, ankles or feet

-bone fractures, usually in the hand, upper arm or foot, have been seen in some women when taking pioglitazone.
-Talk to your
+bone fractures, usually in the hand, upper arm or foot

-If this happens, your doctor may need to adjust the dose of your other medicines.
+(hypoglycaemia).
+Your doctor may adjust the dose of your medicines.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any

 that you get without a prescription from your pharmacy, supermarket or health food